JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/setting-up-the-env/index.md

 thumbnail: ./thumbnail.png
 ---

 IntelliJ IDEA is your IDE and, thankfully, we're all different!
 You probably want to use the same code style as your team but there's a lot of customisation that you can do to ensure your IDE environment is exactly how you like it.
 We will take a look at some of them in this section.

-## Zen Mode and Hiding Tool Windows
+We will look at:
+- Minimising the UI
+- Changing the Theme and Installing Plugins
+- Assigning Shortcuts and Abbreviations
+- Viewing Notifications

+## Minimising the UI

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xfiE76fpgAo" >
 </iframe>